autocrossblog/autocrossblog_astro/src/content/post/2007/2007-04-25-brakes-bled.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-04-25T08:56:23+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/brakes-bled"
+excerpt: "Join us in tackling a 240Z brake-repair project, from installing a new master cylinder to planning for future enhancements."
 title: "Brakes bled"
-excerpt: "Join us in tackling a 240Z brake-repair project, from installing a new master cylinder to planning for future enhancements."
-url: 'brakes-bled'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Dad and I spent a few hours this evening working on the brakes on the 240Z.
 You have to be able to stop before you even start on the motor right?
 That's what I keep telling myself, though they brakes still need a lot of work!
 We did get the new (rebuilt) master cylinder installed, and bled, and apply braking force on the discs/drums!